Romanesque is developping very well in the pirouettes in hand with a single line and a cavesson. This is also called advanced groundwork.

 The first step of straightness training is lateral bend of the horse.

-With lateral bend, we mean the equal lateral bending of the body to the left or right.
+With lateral bend, we mean the bending of the body to the left or right.

 By stretching short muscles and contracting long, weak muscles, the horse can bend laterally to both sides.

 By stretching the outside of the body, the back muscle on that side lengthens.

 A long back muscle cannot keep the head of the horse up, causing the horse to lower its head into a forward-down position.

 More information can be found here: 6 Keys of Straightness Training >>

 Video with Prince Elmelund doing haunches-in, renvers, half-pass and the pirouette in walk and trot, in hand and at liberty:

 When you do groundwork you can easily see the lateral bending in the body when you film your horse from above.